Sigmmma/c20/src/content/hr/hr-ek/hr-foundation/readme.md

 The Librarian can be found using the *Tools > Librarian* menu item and is used for browsing and managing assets.
 The Create option can be used for setting up new data directories and sidecar files for importing while the Edit option can then be used to edit sidecar files.
 The filter and search menu functions much like the explorer bar in the main window however it can also be used for data files as well as tags.

 ## Launch Scenario
-Allows you to launch scenarios from Bonobo using preset settings as well as custom init commands.
+Allows you to launch scenarios from Foundation using preset settings as well as custom init commands.
 Does not currently work with the Standalone client, only Sapien.

 ## Content Explorer
 Seems to be designed to browse tags, doesn't seem to work well right now.